HuaFangYun/BlazorSEO/README.md

 In this episode we will create a Blazor application and I will show you how to make it Search Engine Optimization (SEO) friendly, by leveraging the new `<PageTitle>`, and `<HeadContent>` components introduced in .NET 6.0.

-We are going to talk about the how `render-mode` `ServerPrerendered` can improve SEO by rendering content for the initial HTTP response, and also I am going to show you how you can take a .NET 5.0 Blazor Server application, and make changes to take advantage of the new `<PageTitle>`, and `<HeadContent>` components, by upgrading the application to use the .NET 6.0 target framework.
+We are going to talk about how `render-mode` `ServerPrerendered` can improve SEO by rendering content for the initial HTTP response, and also I am going to show you how you make changes to a .NET 5.0 Blazor Server application, to take advantage of the new `<PageTitle>`, and `<HeadContent>` components, by upgrading the application to use the .NET 6.0 target framework.

-Finally, we will also talk about `render-mode` `ServerPrerendered` in Blazor WebAssembly applications, to also create a SEO-friendly application.
+Finally, we will also talk about `render-mode` `ServerPrerendered` in a Blazor WebAssembly application, to also create a SEO-friendly.

 End results will have a SEO friendly title and description meta tag, as shown below: